co-cart/co-cart/NEXT_CHANGELOG.md

 - Introduced new filter `cocart_accessible_page_ids` to allow you to set the page ID's that are still accessible when you block access to WordPress.
 - Introduced new filter `cocart_validate_ip` that can be used to validate if the IP address can access the API.
 - Introduced new filter `cocart_api_rate_limit_options` to set the rate limit options.
+- Introduced new filter `cocart_after_get_cart` to allow you to modify the cart contents after it has calculated totals.
 - Introduced new action hook `cocart_api_rate_limit_exceeded` to allow you to include your own custom tracking usage.
 - Added new parameters to filter `cocart_cart` so you can access the cart controller and requested data.
 - Introduced new action hook `cocart_added_item_to_cart` that allows for additional requested data to be processed via a third party once item is added to the cart.